iSE-UET-VNU/Cola/README.md

 ```bash
 $ python3 main.py --data_type image --dataset_name cifar10 --noise_type sym --error_rate 0.05 --encode_model facebook/dinov2-base
 ```
-We recommend using dinov2-base for better performance and you can download the data which embedded by CLIP [here]()
+We recommend using dinov2-base for better performance and you can download the data embedded by CLIP [here](https://drive.google.com/drive/folders/1b6U_x3NzdXa7tc23CkN5aEMdHS44kVhX?usp=sharing)

 ### Contact us
-If you have any questions, comments or suggestions, please do not hesitate to contact us.
+If you have any questions, comments, or suggestions, please do not hesitate to contact us.
 - Email: 22028164@vnu.edu.vn